gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 In order to achieve an Association Restart as described in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}, a safe DTLS connection dedicated to Restart SHALL exist and be available.
+Furthermore, both peers SHALL have safely stored both the current CID and the related key.
+Here we assume that CID and key survive the events leading to SCTP Restart request.

 ### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}